tobealive/docs/docs/atomics.md

 It is not predictable how many replacements occur in which thread, but the sum will always be 10000000.
-(With the non-atomic commands from the comments the value will be higher or the program will hang &ndash; dependent on the compiler optimization used.)
+(With the non-atomic commands from the comments the value will be higher or the program will hang – dependent on the compiler optimization used.)